fllckr/CellMapper-Android-App/README.md

 ## How to Translate?

-Please check up Orginal File string.xml under on /app/src/main/res folder.
-Copy file new directory (name 'values-fi' for Finnish, example) and put string.xml file there.
+Please contact to us from our community request new folder to this repo.
+Tell us your language and we create space what you can fork.
+When you are ready, pull request and wil will merge that to our code.

 Change then English term to your own language.

 Example: